cabforum/netsec/docs/NSR.md

 **Multi-Party Control**: An access control mechanism which requires two or more separate, authorized users to successfully authenticate with their own unique credentials prior to access being granted.

-**Network Equipment**: Hardware devices and other components that facilitate communication and data transfer within the CA Infrastructure.
+**Network Boundary Control**: Components that manage and control network traffic flow to, from, and within CA Infrastructure.

 **Physically Secure Environment**:  A controlled and protected physical space consisting minimally of a physical environment which is:

 1. protected by security controls which address the topics outlined in [section 4.5.1 of RFC 3647](https://datatracker.ietf.org/doc/html/rfc3647#section-4.5.1); and
-2. designed, built, and maintained in accordance with Risk Assessments conducted by the CA.
+2. operated in accordance with Risk Assessments conducted by the CA.

 **Principle of Least Privilege**: The principle that users, devices, and software should only have the minimum necessary access and privileges to complete their functions.

+**Principle of Separation of Duties**: The principle that tasks are divided among multiple individuals such that no single person has complete control over sensitive operations.

 **Private Key**: The cryptographic key of an asymmetric Key Pair that is kept secret by the holder of the Key Pair.
 It may be used to create digital signatures and/or to decrypt data that were encrypted by the corresponding Public Key.

+**Privileged Access**: Access to CA Infrastructure or Network Boundary Controls that provides capabilities or permissions enabling administration, configuration, management, or operation of such systems.

 **Public Key**: The cryptographic key of an asymmetric Key Pair that can be made public without compromising the security of the Key Pair.
 It may be used to verify digital signatures and/or to encrypt data that can be decrypted by the corresponding Private Key.